 Recommendations are a great way to maximize your attendees’ experiences at an event.
 At large conferences, it can be difficult for attendees to decide which sessions to attend.
 Guide your audience with the right suggestions to build their ideal schedule.

 If the thought of sifting through thousands of attendees to recommend session sounds tedious you’re in luck.
-RainFocus created the Recommendation Bot to examines attendee’s demographics, behaviors, and past session ratings to recommend the optimal event experience for your guests.
+RainFocus created the Recommendation Bot to examine attendee’s demographics, behaviors, and past session ratings to recommend the optimal event experience for your guests.

 As you begin marketing your event, launch your catalog and open session registration to drive traffic to your event website.
 Make sure that registration is intuitive and easy to navigate.